Computer skills (30330)

 The used software is Microsoft Office 2016 for Windows in English, with regional options and formats set to English (U.S.).

 N.B.
 The exam takes place on several shifts during the same day (the classroom and exact time are communicated the day before the exam).
 The assigned shift cannot be changed.
 In case of serious and verifiable reasons, it is necessary to communicate these to the SEDIN office before the closing date for registration.

 - Computer skills handbook for economics, third edition, edited by Alberto Clerici, Egea, 2017

 (Except ch.
 6.3, 6.4, 6.5, 6.6, 6.7, 6.8, 6.9)

 - Excel workbook, second edition, edited by Alberto Clerici, Egea, 2017

 (Units 1, 2, 3, 4, 5, 6, 7, 9)

 Prerequisite for the exam registration

-To register for the Computer skills exam, you must have obtained a basic ICT certification among those accepted, within the fixed deadlines.
+In order to register for the Computer skills exam, students must obtain by the deadlines set a basic ICT certification among those accepted.

-If such prerequisite has not been achieved within the fixed deadlines, registration for the exam will be not allowed.
+If students do not achieve the prerequisite by the deadlines set, the registration for the exam will not be allowed.